rappdw/peloton-client-library/README.md

 # Optional: Filepath to a local cert bundle.
 Useful when SSL MITM is in play (default: None)
 ssl_cert = ''

+# Optional: Filepath to a directory to cache json responses from API calls
+data_cache_dir = ''

 ```

 You may also specify the environment variables `PELOTON_USERNAME` and `PELOTON_PASSWORD` which will take precedence over the config file.